CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 #### Father Elias' Hospital
 Father Elias may not be doctor, nor know the first thing about medicine, but he will tend to anyone knocking on his door.
 Over time, his drive to help has attracted the like-minded.

-They moved from the infirmary wing of the church to their own building, dedicated to the treatment and care of the sick.
+They moved from the infirmary wing of a church to their own building, dedicated to the treatment and care of the sick.

 And yet, even before tonight, people tended to avoid the hospital.
 Sickness and helplessness are a stigma many wouldn't willingly attract.